Haolab-BIG/APAcatcher/README.md

 ## Tutorials and Videos

 We provide step-by-step video tutorials demonstrating each stage of the APAcatcher workflow.
-All videos are available in the video/ directory and cover detailed operations for data preparation, model execution, and result interpretation.
+All videos are available in the video/ directory and cover detailed operations.

 ## Installation (Singularity Version)
 You can downloadSingularity from: